 Driving in Columbus

-Most new arrivals in Columbus will come to realise that their own set of wheels is a necessity.
+Most new arrivals in Columbus will realise that their own set of wheels is necessary.
 Those with a driving licence from another state or country are usually allowed to drive in the US as long as their licence remains valid.
 Those with licences in languages other than English should obtain an International Driving Permit (IDP) before the move.

 Once a resident of Ohio, drivers should visit the Ohio Bureau of Motor Vehicles to obtain a local driving licence.